Skip to main content

 Course summary

-The BSc (Hons) Cardiac Physiology course follows the National School of Healthcare Science (NSHCS) curriculum, which is designed to prepare you for a career as a healthcare science professional specialising in cardiac physiology.
+This course follows the National School of Healthcare Science (NSHCS) curriculum.
+It prepares you for a career as a healthcare science professional, specialising in cardiac physiology.

 You’ll learn the core principles of professional practice, human physiology, and the science behind the heart and lungs.
-As you progress further, you’ll build on this knowledge by exploring how diseases affect the heart and respiratory system, and you'll learn how modern techniques are used to detect and diagnose these conditions.
+As you progress, you’ll build on this knowledge by exploring how diseases affect the heart and respiratory system.
+You'll also learn how to use modern techniques to detect and diagnose these conditions.

-By the end, you’ll be confident in carrying out and interpreting a variety of clinical tests, such as 12-lead ECG, ambulatory ECG monitoring, non-invasive blood pressure (NIBP) checks, ambulatory blood pressure monitoring (ABPM), and exercise tolerance tests (ETT).
-You’ll also gain the skills to work in more advanced clinical settings, including environments where procedures like cardiac catheterisation and pacemaker implantation are performed.
-As well as developing an understanding of how specialist non-invasive techniques, like echocardiography, are used in practice.
+You’ll also gain the skills to work in more advanced clinical settings.
+This includes environments where procedures like cardiac catheterisation and pacemaker implantation are performed.
+You'll also learn how to use specialist non-invasive techniques, like echocardiography, in practice.

-Our structured curriculum will prepare you to work independently within a diagnostic cardiology department and adopt an ethos of seeking out potential improvements to clinical care.
+Our structured curriculum will prepare you to work within a diagnostic cardiology department.

 Accreditations and approvals